What to Do if AirPods Go Through the Wash?

 Jot Down the Serial

 After you’ve washed your AirPods, there is no real way to take note of the damage done, especially if they won’t turn on.
 Charging the case is not the way to go.
 The worst part is, you may not be able to give Apple the serial number of your AirPods.
-You’ll find the serial number on the underside of the lid on the case.
-If you’ve washed your case, the serial may not be intelligible.
+You’ll find the serial number on the underside of the lid on the case, but if you’ve washed your case, the serial may not be intelligible.

 The serial is necessary if you want Apple to replace your case and earbuds.